 Whether you’re a battle-hardened conference warrior with decades of conference attendances under your belt or attending a conference for the first time, The Productive Physician guide to getting ready for a conference has you covered.

-Our step-by-step guide will walk you through preparing to attend a conference.
-We cover planning, executing and following up afterwards, so that you can get the most out of a conference.
+Our step-by-step guide will walk you through preparing to attend academic conferences.
+We cover planning, executing and following up afterwards so that you can get the most out of the conference experience.

 We have a downloadable ‘attending a conference checklist’ as well as packing guides, technology suggestions and networking tips.